 A general introduction to the field of psychology; topics such as learning and memory; sensation and perception; emotion and motivation; personality structure and development.
-Participation in two hours of research or the completion of a 10-page paper are required for course credit.

 PSY 201 - Child Psychology (3)

 Prerequisite: PSY 101.
 A study of the biopsychosocial aspects of the developing child, from conception through childhood.
 Stages of development in the emerging personality are emphasized.